 Melasma Treatments in Melbourne, FL

 Melasma is a skin complexion condition where there are brown patches on the face.
 Fortunately, this stubborn condition may be helped by the team of specialists in dermatology and skin care at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, serving residents of Melbourne, Viera, Brevard County, the beaches, and surrounding areas in Central Florida.
+Dr. Saluja is currently limiting her skin cancer dermatology practice to her aesthetic/anti-aging patients and their adult family members.
+New patients for Dr. Saluja should have a referral from a current client.
+Dr. Saluja no longer accepts Care Credit as a form of payment.

 What is Melasma?